linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 /tails-amd64-3.7.iso.sig
 ```

+- Some distros will require additional options to boot directly from ISO.
+See [Boot config files](/BootOptions) for more information.
+- Boot from USB by Boot menu options, or by calling `usb-scan` from the recovery shell.
+  - Select the install boot option for your distro of choice and work through the standard OS installation procedures (including setting up LUKS disk encryption if desired)
+- Reboot and your new boot option should be available through boot options: show boot options.

-Each ISO is verified before booting so that you can be sure Live distros and
+Each ISO file is verified for integrity and authenticity before booting so that you can be sure Live distros and
  installation media are not tampered with or corrupted, so this route is preferred when
  available.
 You can also sign the ISO with your own key from Heads recovery shell
  menu option :